Skip To Content Skip To Navigation Go to Accessibility Statement

 Types of TENS Unit Pads: Pig-tail and Snap-on

 A key question frequently asked is, "are TENS pads universal?"
-While most TENS units use the same fitting, some are not.
+While most devices use the same fitting, some are not.
 This depends on the manufacturer/brand.
 However, there are two standard types of TENS pads: pig-tail and snap-on.

 Pig-tail style pads feature a slim end piece attachment.
 Their matching lead wires have a small piece of metal that slips right into the connecting element.
 Snap-on electrodes feature a button-style connecting portion that you press together to attach.